dpkien2809/Vietnamese-Text-Clustering-System/README.md

 ## Usage
 1. Input a Vietnamese text note.
 2. The system processes and assigns it to a relevant cluster.
-3. It displays the cluster ID and a representative note from that cluster.
+3. Displays the cluster ID and a representative note from that cluster.

-## Next Steps
-- Expand dataset diversity to improve clustering accuracy.
-- Optimize parameters for better performance.
-- Enhance the user interface for real-world applications.

 ## Contributors
 - **GaMinD** - Technical Consultant